Julian-Figueroa/ionic4/README.md

-Ionic 4 Project where all it's components will be covered
+Ionic 4 Project where all its components will be covered